School Development Plan Priorities

 Priority 3: Embedding and continuing to improve our writing across the curriculum

 As highlighted last year, writing continues to be a focus across the school.
-We want children to be inspired and motivated to write, to understand where their strengths and areas for development lie in order to improve and progress in line with national expectations.
-This year we are ensuring that our high standards in English lessons are transferred across all subject areas with children having a strong understanding of the key skills needed to be a good writer.
+We want children to be inspired and motivated to write, to understand where their strengths and areas for development lie in order to improve and to make progress so that they are ready for the next step in their learning journey.
+This year we are ensuring that our high expectations in English lessons are transferred across all subject areas with children having a strong understanding of the key skills needed to be a good writer.

 Led by: Catherine Hairon (English Subject Leader)

 Our School Development Plan is a working document which is shared and monitored by the Full Governing Body.
 Each year the school review and evaluate it's strengths and weaknesses and from here we decide upon our priority areas for the year.
 These are reviewed termly, measuring the impact of the actions taken.

 To view our priorities from previous years, please see below:

 If after reading through these priority areas you have some further questions, please do not hesitate to talk to us about them.
 Also, if you feel that you could support us in any way to improve in these targets, we would welcome your suggestions or input.